Philosophy (PHIL)

 PHIL 4320 Contemporary Ethical Problems (3 credits)

-Ethical considerations such as human rights and responsibilities in social and racial justice, war and international relations, expression of dissent, and sexual conduct.
+Explores such ethical issues as human rights and responsibilities in social and racial justice, war and international relations, expression of dissent, and sexual conduct.

 Level of Study: Undergraduate